inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/rtdd.md

 ---
-title: "Regulating the Digital Domain "
+title: Regulating the Digital Domain
 excerpt: The aim of RtDD is to improve digital inclusion and ICT accessibility for all disabled people.
-menu_order: 0
+menu_order: 6
+key: Regulating the Digital
 permalink: /rtdd/
 ---